 Solicitors support the government in achieving its priorities by providing a broad range of solicitor services.
 Solicitors provide legal and related strategic advice to departments officials, Deputy Ministers, and Ministers on all aspects of policy and legislative development, legal obligations, service delivery, and day-to-day operations.
-At intermediate level, for routine matters, this is done independently.
-For more complex matters, this is done in consultation with more senior lawyers, as needed.
+At an entry/developmental level, much of this work is done under the guidance of more senior lawyers.

-Intermediate-level work includes low to medium complexity projects and assisting senior lawyers with more complex legislative projects.
+Entry/developmental level work includes low complexity legislative projects.
+Some assistance to senior lawyers may be provided on more complex legislative projects.